chhejom/Big-Data-Citibike-Analysis/README.md

 * Automate Data Processing: Develop an end-to-end ETL pipeline to extract CitiBike trip data, store it in the cloud, and transform it for analysis.
 * Improve Resource Allocation: Identify high-demand stations, peak usage hours, and seasonal trends to help optimize bike distribution and availability.
-* Enhance User Experience:  Analyze trip durations, ride frequency, and bike-type preferences to understand user behavior and improve service offerings.
+* Enhance User Experience:  Analyze trip durations,  trip trends, and bike-type preferences to understand user behavior and improve service offerings.
 * Showcase Data Science & Cloud Skills: Demonstrate expertise in big data processing, cloud computing, SQL querying, and visualization.

 # Technologies and Tools